antrea-io/antrea/docs/antrea-ipam.md

 network interface, and will be forwarded/routed by the underlay network.
 We also call this forwarding mode `bridging mode`.

-`IPPool` CRD defines a desired set of IP ranges.
+`IPPool` CRD defines a desired set of IP ranges and VLANs.
 An `IPPool` can be annotated to Namespace, Pod and PodTemplate of StatefulSet/Deployment.
 Then Antrea will manage IP address assignment for corresponding Pods according to `IPPool` spec.
 Note that the IP pool annotation cannot be updated or deleted without recreating the resource.
 An `IPPool` can be extended, but cannot be shrunk if already